New Jersey State Police: Law enforcement accreditation

 The New Jersey State Police, as of July 2007, received a coveted law enforcement accreditation after more than a year of intense reviews and grading.
 The Commission on Accreditation for Law Enforcement Agencies (CALEA) bestowed the honor at a meeting of their commissioners in Montreal, Quebec.

 The award is the culmination of a two-year process that included on-site inspections from a national team representing the commission.
 Assessors examined files, conducted panel interviews of staff members, inspected facilities, and performed ride-a-longs with troopers.

-Accreditation brings several significant benefits.
-Primarily, it improves public safety services by comparing the New Jersey State Police to the best procedures currently used by law enforcement and raising any non-compliant areas up to those standards.
-Additionally, it creates accountability to a respected benchmarking group that knows the work of modern policing.
-Public trust is bolstered by way of the transparency involved in the whole CALEA accreditation process.

 In popular culture

 The novel Expressway (1973) by Elleston Trevor, writing under the pseudonym "Howard North," is set during a busy 4th of July weekend, and depicts a group of New Jersey State Troopers trying to keep a lid on crime and traffic problems during that period.
 It was adapted into a TV movie titled Smash-Up on Interstate 5, changing the setting from a New Jersey turnpike to a California freeway, and changing the police from New Jersey State Troopers to officers of the California Highway Patrol.